Cinema and Media Arts (CNMA)

 CNMA 320 - Advanced Studies in Criticism Credits 3

 A detailed critical study of a particular auteur, genre, era, nation or theme.
 The course will be offered with a rotating series of subjects and professors focused upon film or broadcast history.
-Note(s): May be taken multiple times for credit.
+Note(s): May be taken multiple times for credit; class level restrictions vary by topic.
 Grade Mode: A.

 Restriction(s): Must be a major in Cinema and Media Arts (CNMA), Game Design and Interactive Media (CNGM), Writing for Film and Television (CNWR), or a Media Studies minor (CNMS); and Undergraduate Level.